Proof That Cara Delevingne, Ashley Benson's Love Is Stronger Than Ever

 As fans will recall, Delevingne and Benson sparked romance rumors in 2018 and confirmed their relationship in 2019.
 While Delevingne has been hesitant to talk about her love life with the press, she's started to share a bit more with her fans.
 For instance, she gave Benson a sweet-shout after winning The Trevor Project's Hero Award in July and praised her at the Girl Up #GirlHero Awards in October.

 "It's so nice," Delevingne told E!
-News in regards Benson joining her at the event.
+News in regards to Benson joining her at the event.
 "It's so nice to have someone in my life that supports me so much and loves me, and I'm the luckiest girl in the world."

 Delevingne and Benson were just spotted attending Alanis Morissette's Broadway show Jagged Little Pill: The Musical in New York a few weeks ago.
 To see photos from the event and look back at their relationship, check out the gallery.